SupreLuc/SupreLuc/README.md

 ### Hi there 👋
-This is a simple To-Do-List, you can add tasks or delete them, your elements will be stored in localstorage so you don't need to worry about losing them.
+This is a simple To-Do-List.

+You can add tasks or delete them, your elements will be stored in localstorage so you don't need to worry about losing them.

 Welcome to give me any advice~